Skip to main content.

 • Refunds

-A student who takes a leave of absence or withdraws after the first day of classes must complete a leave or withdrawal form at the Dean of Students Office.
-The forms must include an official leave/withdrawal date, which will determine if a refund will be given and the amount of such a refund.
-If a refund is applicable to the students' account, a refund request can be submitted electronically by the student using the Student Account Refund Request Form.
+Any student who takes a leave of absence or withdraws after the first day of classes must complete a leave or withdrawal form at the Dean of Students Office.

 Refunds and Financial Aid

-Financial aid recipients should also confer with the Financial Aid Office to determine the amount of aid that is removed from their student account.
+Financial aid recipients should also confer with Student Financial Services to determine the amount of aid that is removed from their student account.

 Refund Details